citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 - obtains the user ID for the principal, or creates one if it does not already exist
 - verifies the contract is activated and the principal has not mined in this block already
 - verifies the amount of STX submitted is greater than zero and less than the principal's balance
+- updates the totals for that block in mining statistics
+- updates the commited amount and low/high values in the miner statistics
-- updates the mining statistics, miner statistics, and high value for the block
+- updates the high value for the block (total commit)
 - If stacking is active, updates the stacking stats for the cycle
 - distributes a percentage of the STX that miners forward directly to a reserved wallet for the city.
 - distributes the remaining percentage in one of two ways: